canonical/synapse-operator/docs/how-to/backup-and-restore.md

 ## Restore

 The recommendation is to first restore PostgreSQL if necessary.
-Then deploying, configuring and integrating Synapse with other charms as in a normal deployment and finally restoring Synapse.
+Then deploying, configuring and integrating Synapse with other charms as done in a normal deployment and finally restoring Synapse.

-The revisions used PostgreSQL and Synapse charms should be the same ones as the ones used for the backup.
+The PostgreSQL and Synapse charm revisions should be the same ones as the ones used for the backup.
 The configuration for Synapse before restoring the backup should also match the configuration in the original application.
-This is specially important for the configuration option `server_name` and anything related to the filesystem configuration.
+This is specially important for the configuration option `server_name` and any other configuration related to the filesystem.

 ### Restore PostgreSQL